podusowski/pake/README.md

 target type phony tests run_before(./run_tests.sh)
 ```

+When bullding target, pake is changing working directory to the one in which `.pake` file for current target is located.

 ### Application
 The most common target which you can use.
 It builds complete C++ application from sources or libraries.